cmucc/infra-docs/source/machine_lifecycle/clubify.rst

 .. code-block:: sh

    ## Install LDAP so the machine knows about club users, and Kerberos for authentication of those users
+   # Note that you should select the "passwd" and "group" for name services for LDAP to provide
    apt-get install libnss-ldapd heimdal-clients libpam-heimdal

    ## Enable SSH login with Kerberos tickets (by creating a host key)